Перейти до вмісту

 • “How urgent is this incident?” → “It’s burning 10x normal error budget—high priority”

-Scenario: Team wants to ship new feature that adds risk
+Scenario: A team wants to ship a massive new feature that involves complex schema changes.

 WITHOUT SLO: